Texas Layoffs — July 2012

 Layoff type classification was not available for filings in Texas this month.

-The single largest action involved Veolia Transportation-Dallas at its Dallas facility, reporting 375 affected workers.
+The largest notice was filed by Veolia Transportation-Dallas at its Dallas facility, reporting 375 affected workers.
 Arbor E&T, LLC-Capital Area followed with 75 workers.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.